 We support our clients to obtain a long-term and sustainable solution to manage practical tasks rather than creating a reliance on our services.

-Accessing the service: This service is available through the discharge team at Salisbury District Hospital for those living in the catchment postcodes.
+Accessing the service: This service is available through the discharge teams at either RUH, GWH or Salisbury District Hospital.

 If you feel this service is appropriate for you or a member of your family please speak to a member of staff on your ward before you come out of hospital.